CorneliaKelinske/ex_robo_cop/README.md

   end
 ```

-The next step is rendering the captcha image in the `.heex` template.
+The next step is rendering the captcha image in the contact form in your `.heex` template.
 Since the image data is passed into the `render/3` assigns as binary, it needs to be converted in order to be displayed.

 In Phoenix 1.6, you can add the following function to your corresponding `view.ex` file: